President + CEO|Email: firstname.lastname@example.org

 Program Operations Director|Email: Jori@calmclassroom.com

-Jori Griffith is the Program Operations Director for Luster Learning Institute NFP.
-She is a founding employee and has been with the organization for just over a decade.
+Jori Griffith is a founding employee and has been with Luster Learning Institute, NFP for just over a decade.
 Jori received a double major in Sociology and Communications from Augustana College.
 She later attended Northwestern University where she received a Master of Science in Communication.
 Jori oversees local and national operations and helps grow Calm Classroom's reach through developing and maintaining relationships with foundations, corporations and school districts.
 Jori is grateful and humbled for the opportunity to share this beautiful work with the world each day.
-She has personally benefitted deeply from integrating awareness-building techniques into her life over the last 10 years.
+She has personally benefitted deeply from integrating awareness-building techniques into her life over the last 10+ years.
+As the mother of two young girls, she is passionate about empowering young ones with the self-regulation skills Calm Classroom offers.
+She began practicing Calm Classroom techniques with her eldest daughter at age 2 and sees the profound benefits mindfulness has on children's self-awareness, beginning at a very young age.

 Program Manager|Email: firstname.lastname@example.org

-Maura received an undergraduate degree in Sociology from the University of Wisconsin - Madison in 2013.
-With over a decade of experience working with youth in a variety of settings, Maura deeply values the movement toward making social-emotional learning and mental health skills accessible to all children and educators.
-Inspired by her own personal practice, Maura is trained to teach mindfulness and yoga to kids and teens, and served as an SEL instructor in Chicago Public Schools prior to joining the Calm Classroom team in 2015.
-She is also a 300-hour certified mindfulness facilitator.
-Maura is honored to have the opportunity to support schools in creating peaceful, engaged communities in the classroom and beyond.
+Maura holds a degree in Sociology from the University of Wisconsin - Madison.
+With over a decade of experience working with youth in a variety of settings, Maura deeply values the movement toward making mental and emotional health skills accessible to all young people and educators.
+Inspired by her own practice, Maura is trained to teach mindfulness and yoga to youth, and served as an SEL instructor in Chicago Public Schools before joining the Calm Classroom team in 2015.
+In 2019, Maura completed her 300-hour mindfulness facilitator certification.

-Ronna Pritikin Berk taught language arts at King Arts School for 34 years in the diverse community of Evanston, Illinois.
+Ronna Pritikin Berk taught language arts at King Arts School for 34 years in Evanston, Illinois.
 She believes supporting social emotional growth in students is equally important as helping students to become academically successful.
 Ronna has implemented numerous teacher workshops on topics such as literacy, poetry and creating a culture of community within a classroom.
-She has worked with teenage girls in a Tanzanian orphanage, promoting their self-esteem through book groups and art.
 Ronna takes pride in the fact that she has taught three generations of Evanston families.
 A history of fulfilling experiences fuels her passion to continue to expand and enrich the lives of young people by joining the Calm Classroom team.
 Ronna loves connecting with people and laughing.
 She is dedicated to creating an emotionally secure and healthy world for all.

 Miriam Tamara Derman, RN, L,Ac.